Log in

 Here, you will find brief information about the history of our church and graveyard, which is detailed more fully in published books.

-East Kilbride Old Parish Church, located in the heart of the original village of East Kilbride, replaced an earlier 'Kilbride' church, dedicated to St Bride, of which there are records in the 1170s.
+East Kilbride Old Parish Church, located in the heart of the original village of East Kilbride, replaced an earlier 'Kilbride' church, dedicated to St Bride, of which records date back to the 1170s.

 The present-day church was built by James Pollock in 1774-75, as can be seen on the engraved stone on the front of the building.